Dr. Oz takes aim at Dr. Fauci, saying he should be ‘held accountable’ - NewsBreak

 Oz said, in his opinion, Fauci has done a poor job in his leadership role during the coronavirus pandemic.

-“I believe Anthony Fauci should be held accountable for misleading, whether willfully or unintentionally, the American public and the United States Congress,” Oz said.7 tornadoes confirmed in Middle TN
+“I believe Anthony Fauci should be held accountable for misleading, whether willfully or unintentionally, the American public and the United States Congress,” Oz said.Arrive by Christmas?
+USPS, FedEx release deadlines for holiday shipping

 Fauci has been a divisive figure over the past two years, and Oz is far from the only one to have called for his removal.